Sample size calculation for one sample non-parametric survival (survival proportion)

 A large sample approximation to the variance of the Kaplan–Meier estimator, an exponential survival distribution, and a uniform entry over [0, accural time] are assumed.
 For theoretical background, see Fleming & Harrington (1991) and Andersen, Borgan, Gill & Keiding (1993).
 Moreover, various transformations for the Kaplan–Meier estimator are supported in this application.
 Log-minus-log, logit, and arcsine square-root transformed confidence intervals have better performance than linear and log transformed confidence intervals (Bie et al., 1987; Borgan & Liestøl, 1990).
 The required sample size and the performance depend on the method of the transformation.
 The well known SWOG's calculator (One Sample Nonparametric Survival) use the log transformation, but a sample size formula different form this application is used.
-We submitted a research paper to a journal about this results with numerical evaluations via simulations.
+Our paper (Nagashima et al., 2020) discussed about this results with numerical evaluations via simulations.
 As a result, empirical power of the sample size formula with the arcsine square-root transformation is close to the nominal power than the other transformations.
 Therefore, this application uses the arcsine square-root transformation as default.
-When performing analysis, it is reccomended to use the arcsine square-root transformation or more conservative (i.e., log-minus-log or logit) transformation.
+When performing analysis, it is reccomended to use the arcsine square-root transformation or more conservative (i.e., log-minus-log) transformation.

 - Fleming TR, Harrington DP.
 Counting Processes and Survival Analysis.
 New York: Wiley, 1991, 236–237, Example 6.3.1.

 - Andersen PK, Borgan Ø, Gill RD, Keiding N. Statistical Models Based on Counting Processes.
 New York: Springer-Verlag, 1993, 176–287, Section IV.1–3.